 Travel Light But Bring What You Need: Remember to take care of you body: water? sun screen? good shoes?.
 Remember any ritual or creativity needs: tiny notebook and pen? drawing materials? camera?
 And, of course, cards from your Tarot or oracle deck.
 Bring it all on one Wander.
 Bring nothing on another.

-Set an Intention: An overall intention of these Wisdom Wanders is to seek out and be open to the questions that speak to our souls, that will focus the more directed pilgrimage journey that is part of July’s Walking the Ways of the Summer Light.
+Set an Intention: An overall intention of the Walking the Ways Wisdom Wanders is to seek out and be open to the questions that speak to our souls.
+One of those questions collected will focus the more directed pilgrimage journey that is part of the final week of Walking the Ways.

-Invite / Select / Welcome your Way Showers / Inquisitors / Guides for the Day’s Wandering: Because the language of nature and the elements is not immediately apparent to us humans, we can ask for help from the Tarot or oracles.
-You may have a relationship with a wisdom figure(s) represented on a card and want to select it.
+Invite / Select / Welcome your Way Showers / Inquisitors / Guides for the Day’s Wandering: Because the language of nature and the elements is not immediately apparent to us humans, we can ask for help from the Tarot or oracles – or if you know more about natural processes, those observations can you learn more about Tarot.
+You may have a relationship with a wisdom figure(s) represented on a Tarot or oracle card and want to select it.
 You may let who ever needs to come emerge from a face-down draw.
 Spend some time meeting the one(s) who emerge to travel with you.
 I often work with 4 or so guides / cards in a wander.

 - Be open to whatever draws your attention and spend time there.
 Pause.
 Look.
 Listen.

 - If you would like to engage with an area or a plant, greet it, ask its permission to approach and receive its response.
 If allowed to approach, do so respectfully; engage your sense to receive the messages and questions offered.